 If your license has been suspended or revoked, you have the right to challenge the DOR’s decision by filing an appeal with the Livingston County, MO circuit court within 15 days of the final ruling.
 This appeal must be filed in the circuit court of the Livingston County, MO county where your arrest occurred, and the DOR must be formally served with notice of the appeal.
 A Combs Waterkotte Livingston County, MO DWI administrative hearing lawyer can handle filing this appeal for you and represent you to get the best possible outcome.

-Once the appeal is filed, the case moves to a de novo hearing—meaning the Livingston County, MO circuit court will conduct an entirely new review of the evidence, without relying on the DOR’s previous decision.
-Unlike administrative hearings, circuit appeals allow live witness testimony, providing our Livingston County, MO DWI/DUI lawyers an opportunity to present a stronger defense for your case.
+The appeal moves to a de novo hearing, where the Livingston County, MO circuit court reviews all evidence from scratch rather than relying on the DOR’s original decision.
+Unlike the initial administrative hearing, circuit court appeals allow live witness testimony, giving our Livingston County, MO DWI/DUI lawyers an opportunity to present a stronger, more detailed defense.

-If you choose a Combs Waterkotte DWI administrative hearing lawyer in or around Livingston County, MO, you’re not just hiring a leading DWI administrative hearing lawyer lawyer in and around Livingston County, MO – you’re securing your license, your rights, your freedom, and your future.
-Along with knowledgeable DWI administrative hearing attorneys, our legal team is available 24/7 and provides expertise in the following areas for residents in Livingston County and beyond:
+When you hire a Combs Waterkotte Livingston County, MO DWI administrative hearing lawyer, you’re not just choosing the ideal DWI administrative hearing lawyer lawyer in Livingston County, MO and throughout Missouri – you are securing your license, your rights, your freedom, and your future.
+In addition to esteemed DWI administrative hearing attorneys, our staff is available 24/7 and provides expertise in the following areas for Livingston County, MO residents:

 Act Now—Speak with a Livingston County, MO DWI Administrative Hearing Lawyer Today to Keep Your Driving Privileges

-Call Combs Waterkotte as soon as possible at (314) 900-HELP or contact us online for a no-obligation case review where we can get to work on a defense to get you the best possible outcome in Livingston County, MO.
+Call Combs Waterkotte as soon as possible at (314) 900-HELP or contact us online for a no-obligation case review.
+Our Livingston County, MO DWI defense team is ready to fight for you and build a strong case to protect your future.